 Skintifique is a young science-based dermatology and skincare company which offers exceptionally safe and efficient products.
 For people suffering from severe health conditions who want to use our products in an intensive way, Skintifique offers access programs at privileged conditions, directly or in partnership with associations.
 If you feel you may benefit from such programs, don’t hesitate to check if a partnership already exists between your association and Skintifique by clicking here or to contact us directly by clicking here.

-Pack of 2 tubes of Hydrating Gel Plus HS (1.35 Fl oz) which offers significant cost savings for persons who need large volumes of this moisturising gel
+A pack of 2 tubes of Hydrating Gel Plus HS (40ml) which offers significant cost savings for persons who need large volumes of this moisturizing gel.
+Safe & pure formulation.